lxinininin/polimi-notes/Data Bases 2/04-Physical-Databases.md

 | Secondary     | Entry-sequenced or Sequential-ordered with **SK != OK** | Unique and non unique | Dense (not possible to scan primary data structure w.r.t.
 SK) | Many per table |
 | Clustering    | Sequential-ordered with **SK = OK**                     | Non unique            | Typically sparse                                             | One per table  |

-**Warning**: **Terminology may vary** across different database systems.
+==**Warning**==: **Terminology may vary** across different database systems.
 Terms like “primary,” “secondary,” and “clustering” may have specific interpretations depending on the database system.
 It’s essential to understand these terms within the context of the system being used